Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

-It is worth mentioning that, in this work, we have focused on representation varieties since they are the building blocks of other moduli spaces such as character varieties (through GIT quotient) or character stacks (through stacky quotient).
-Nevertheless, the same type of arguments show that, for $G = \SL{2}(\CC)$, neither character varieties (from the computation of its $E$-polynomial in \cite{MM}) nor character stacks (from the computation of its virtual class in \cite{gonzalez2022virtual}) are acyclic, so their homology invariants are not strongly quantizable either.
-In the case of character stacks, they turn out to be lax-quantizable \cite{gonzalez2022virtual}, but almost nothing is known for character varieties (apart from the extended character field theory of Ben-Zvi, Gunningham and Nadler \cite{Ben-Zvi-Gunningham-Nadler}) .
-From these results, we may expect that character stacks are not strongly quantizable and character varieties are not even lax-quantizable.

-Finally, as an application of the interpretation of a $1+1$ almost-TQFT as a dynamical system, in this paper we also provide a new very simple method for computing the $E$-polynomial of representation varieties over arbitrary surfaces from the knowledge of the $E$-polynomial in a finite number of cases (which can be obtained through brute force).
-In particular, in the case $G = \SL{2}(\CC)$, only the $E$-polynomial for surfaces of genus $0 \leq g \leq 11$ is needed and, from this knowledge, we can re-prove the following result of \cite[Proposition 11]{MM} (see \cite[Remark 5.11]{GP-2018} for the case of virtual classes).
+Finally, as an application of the interpretation of a $(1+1)$-dimensional almost-TQFT as a dynamical system, in this paper we also provide a novel very simple method to compute the $E$-polynomial of representation varieties over arbitrary orientable surfaces from the knowledge of the $E$-polynomial in a finite number of cases (which can be obtained through brute force).
+The approach is somehow heuristic, since it relies on the fact that the almost-TQFT computing virtual Hodge classes of $G$-representation varieties restricts to a finite dimensional almost-TQFT, a question that currently remains open.
+This fact is known in the case $G = \SL{2}(\CC)$, so only the knowledge of the virtual Hodge classes for surfaces of genus $0 \leq g \leq 11$ is needed and from this we can re-prove the following result of \cite[Proposition 11]{MM} (see \cite[Remark 5.11]{GP-2018} for the case of virtual classes).